zzz6519003/substrate-how-to-guides/how-to-substrate/docs/runtime-engineering/0/200/weights/conditional-weight-struct.md

 ### 1. Write the `WeighData` struct

-Write a weighting struct that weighs transactions where the first parameter is a boolean value.
+Write an implementation of `WeighData` for `Conditional`, where the first parameter is a boolean value:

 ```rust
 pub struct Conditional(u32);